sajmoni/alchemy/README.md

 - [Add your itch.io API key to your Github project secrets](https://itch.io/docs/butler/login.html)

 - Set Sentry DSN in `src/index.ts` at line `25`.

-- Suggestion: Make the `release` branch protected so that you don't accidentally push to it.

 ---